-MERIDIAN, MISSISSIPPI -- We purchased a beautiful Electrolux EI28BS56IS stainless steel refrigerator from Lowes in Meridian Mississippi 11-30-10.
+MERIDIAN, MISSISSIPPI -- We purchased a beautiful Electrolux EI28BS56IS stainless steel refrigerator from Lowe's in Meridian Mississippi 11-30-10.
 We had a Sears Kenmore refrigerator that was approximately 16-19 years old.
 It was still working well but was stained and had cracks in the plastic where someone has dropped a heavy jar.
 While shopping at Lowes, we were mesmerized by the beauty and BRAND NAME of this refrigerator.
-My husband is retired Navy and lives on Social Security and I work part time since my cancer treatment.
+My husband is retired navy and lives on Social Security and I work part time since my cancer treatment.
 This was a luxury but we were planning on this lasting a long time, maybe for our lifetime.

 What?
 How is that possible?
 Oh well, it is a good time to clean out items.
 Now I have less but the shelves won't adjust to really be useful.
 You would have to take out a couple of shelves to fit in milk and soda.
 That leaves even less room.
 You have to sacrifice sometimes to get something else, right?
 But what have I gotten - a really expensive albeit pretty refrigerator that takes up more room but actually holds less.
 Why does the ice machine make that knocking sound but doesn't make ice?

-Purchased 11-30-10; First repair 12-15-10.
+Purchased 11-30-10; first repair 12-15-10.
 I asked the repairman his opinion about the refrigerator - I won't quote him, but he mentioned he wouldn't take it if I gave it to him free.
 I was concerned, but what choice did I have?
 Keep my fingers crossed and pray.

 I came to despise that refrigerator.
-Every time I walked into my kitchen, there it was, sitting there like a big stainless steel lemon, reminding me it was a time bomb waiting to go off - Reminding me of my mistake.
-Calls to Lowes and Electrolux too numerous to count.
+Every time I walked into my kitchen, there it was, sitting there like a big stainless steel lemon, reminding me it was a time bomb waiting to go off - reminding me of my mistake.
+Calls to Lowe's and Electrolux - too numerous to count.
 Next repair 03-22-11.
 Next repair 04-01-11.
 Although I believe there was at least one more visit from the repairman, I can't find documentation, so I won't count it.

 August 2013 - a strange but somehow familiar knocking sound is coming from the kitchen.
 I sense a sick feeling beginning in the pit of my stomach.
 My husband checks the ice maker - there are a couple of pieces of ice in the bin with some odd black color.
 Check the filter (we have also dealt with 2 cracked filters that caused water leaking onto the floor).
 Change filter just in case.
 Nope - still doesn't work, but I am getting used to the knocking noise.

 I called Lowe's service company - they can't find the record of our previous visits (surprised?), wait, hold on, and on, and on........
 I finally hung up while on hold and called Electrolux directly.
-I explained what I was dealing with (again), and they do have the record of all 3 previous repair visits, but since I purchased the warranty from Lowes, I need to call them back.
+I explained what I was dealing with (again), and they do have the record of all 3 previous repair visits, but since I purchased the warranty from Lowe's, I need to call them back.
 OK, thanks.
-I called back to Lowes Service Company.
+I called back to Lowe's Service Company.

 WHAT?
 Don't count as what?
 They were repairs that were needed.
 That doesn't make any sense.
 By reading reports online about this model, the company knows the problems it has had.
 They have to know it's not reliable.
 Are they just hoping I will give up?
-I don't have any money, but I do have lots and lots of time to send my review of Electrolux and Lowes and Lowes Service Company every day and tell everyone who will listen.
+I don't have any money, but I do have lots and lots of time to send my review of Electrolux and Lowe's and Lowe's Service Company everyday and tell everyone who will listen.

-Since the refrigerator is still covered under the extended warranty that WE PURCHASED, Lowes has set up a service call for 18 days from now.
+Since the refrigerator is still covered under the extended warranty that WE PURCHASED, Lowe's has set up a service call for 18 days from now.
 My concern is what happens after our warranty runs out?
 We know, and they know, this appliance is a lemon or just a defective design since many of these don't work properly.
 Are they just hoping it will make it until the warranty has ended, and we are on our own?
 This doesn't seem like an honest way to do business.
 If you buy an Electrolux appliance, BUYER BEWARE!!!!